QuantEcon/lecture-source-jl/source/rst/multi_agent_models/uncertainty_traps.rst

-This exercise asked you to validate the laws of motion for :math:`\gamma` and :math:`\mu` given in the lecture, based on the stated result about Bayesian updating in a scalar Gaussian setting
+This exercise asked you to validate the laws of motion for :math:`\gamma` and :math:`\mu` given in the lecture, based on the stated result about Bayesian updating in a scalar Gaussian setting.

 The stated result tells us that after observing average output :math:`X` of the :math:`M` firms, our posterior beliefs will be